d-uzlov/k8s-homelab/ingress/cert-manager/readme.md

 * ZeroSSL
   * Website: https://zerossl.com
-  * Doesn't declare any rate limits, but recently they have been added, and are apprently very severe.
+  * Doesn't declare any rate limits, but recently they have been added, and are apparently very severe.
     There is no official documentation at the moment of writing this. https://github.com/cert-manager/cert-manager/issues/5867
   * Doesn't work with `.ru` zone